swc-project/website/docs/configuring-swc.md

 * Files are served as gzipped.

-It means that swc will not focus on reducing size of not-gzipped file size.
+It means that swc will not focus on reducing the size of non-gzipped file size.

 Setting this to `undefined` skips optimizer pass